Rihanna’s Fenty x Savage Fashion Show Is Coming To Amazon Prime

 Rihanna, our gracious and inclusive queen, has no plans of lifting her Fenty stiletto off our necks.
 That Rihanna reign just won't let up.
-As rumors swirl that she is in the studio working on her ninth studio album, Robyn Rihanna Fenty has released her LVMH-backed clothing line and now, is preparing Fenty x Savage for its latest fashion week presentation.
-However, unlike last year's lingerie showing that included the most plus-sized models of any New York Fashion Week show last season, the second annual runway show will stream exclusively on Amazon Prime Video in more than 200 countries and territories on Friday, September 20.
+As rumours swirl that she is in the studio working on her ninth studio album, Robyn Rihanna Fenty has released her LVMH-backed clothing line and now, is preparing Fenty x Savage for its latest fashion week presentation.
+However, unlike last year's lingerie showing that included the most plus-sized models of any New York Fashion Week show last season, the second annual runway show will stream exclusively on Amazon Prime Video in more than 200 countries and territories, including the UK, on Friday, 20th September.

 Advertisement